vladimir-panshin/crispy-disco/READMEE.md

 | `Invoice.Statistics` | `POST /invoice/merchant/statistics` | Invoice counts and amounts by status |
 | `Balance.All` | `POST /merchant/wallet/balance/all` | Balances across all currencies |

-Authorization is handled automatically: the API key passed to `New` is sent as `Authorization: Token <key>` on every request.

 ## Usage

 ### Invoices